FortniteFevers/FortniteFevers/README.md

 ## Hi there, I'm Fevers! 👋

-- I'm a Software and bot Developer, I also make Youtube videos and I am a leaker!
+- Despite being a software and bot developer, I am also a 3D/2D graphic designer, film & music fan, and many more.

 - My main languge is Python.
-I have been learning for around four years now.
+I have been learning for around seven years now.

-- I'm currently working on a variety of programs, some of them are public, some of them are private.
+- I'm currently working on a variety of programs, some of them are public, some of them are private, and the majority are archived.

 - I'm also currently learning C#, Java, and NodeJS.